 Please Note: only completed applications will be considered for acceptance into the Society of University Surgeons.

-One (1) letter of recommendation from the Chair of the department from which the candidate derives their appointment.
+One (1) recommendation from the Chair of the department from which the candidate derives their appointment.

 SUS MEMBER SPONSORS:

-Two (2) letters from the nominating SUS Member Sponsors (1 letter each from 2 different SUS Sponsors).
+Two (2) recommendations from the nominating SUS Member Sponsors (1 recommendation each from 2 different SUS Sponsors).

 NOTE: In order to meet the eligibility requirements, SUS Member Sponsors must be members in good standing.
 If an SUS Sponsor is unsure of their status, they should contact Member Services at firstname.lastname@example.org or call (310) 986-6442, ext 138, as soon as possible to confirm.

-Letters of recommendation should fully describe the past and present activities of the applicant as they may bear on his/her future promise as a University Surgeon.
-The Department Chair and both of the SUS Member Sponsors should be informed in advance by the candidate that they are expected to upload their letter as a pdf document online.
+Recommendations should fully describe the past and present activities of the applicant as they may bear on his/her future promise as a University Surgeon.
+The Department Chair and both of the SUS Member Sponsors should be informed in advance by the candidate that they are expected to complete an online recommendation form.

-A link to upload the letter will be sent to the email addresses the candidate provides on the new member application.
+A link to the online recommendation form will be sent to the email addresses the candidate provides on the new member application.
 Please note that paper documents sent by fax or US Mail will not be accepted or reviewed and may result in an incomplete application status.

 Each applicant is required to upload his/her Curriculum Vitae with the application form.

-Applicants are expected to have published at least 15 peer-reviewed manuscripts during their time as faculty.
+Applicants must have published at least 15 peer-reviewed manuscripts during their time as faculty.
 A list of publications must be uploaded as a separate document with the application form.